freak4pc/website/index.md

 # Why Xcode Project Manager 🚢

-Hola Xcoder!
-I'm glad that you are interested in using Xcode Project Manager.
-You might have read that *xpm* is a tool that helps you use Xcode at scale, but that might sound a bit ambiguous.

 Xcode is a great IDE, with awesome tools that developers can use to develop stunning apps.
 However, it was designed a long time ago when they couldn't have foreseen the size of the projects and teams that are building apps nowadays.
 As a result, there are certain issues that come up when using Xcode at that scale. **Some of those issues are:**